renaldy84/ngin/README.md

 ## What is ngin.js?
 Its very simple and minimalistic application server.
 Main target audience are node.js developers, which look for the simple server solution for developer machines and testing servers and don't want to build everything ourselves or install complex solutions, which could be found online.
+For now best use case is to run multiple node.js http servers within simple manageable app.

 To be able to use your applications, you need to maintain your <code>package.json</code> file, which contains all the necessary information for ngin server and is the standard way how the node.js application and packages are described.

-Start your server is as easy as:
+## Instalation

 <pre>
   <code>git clone git://github.com/petrjanda/ngin.git